dolatapatryk/conference-agenda/README.md

 4. There cannot be gaps between Talks but can be before Lunch if there is no suitable Talk to place.
 5. Talks in input file do not exceed 4 hours (afternoon session duration).
 If one of them is longer than 4 hours then exception is thrown.

+## Algorithm
+I provided LPT (Longest-processing-time-first) algorithm implementation of scheduler.

+The algorithm work as follows:
+1. Order the Talks by descending order of their length, such that the longest Talk is first.
+2. Schedule Talk in this sequence into a Track.
+The most suitable Talk, before session end, is scheduled.

+Tracks are added as needed.